watzenare/PushApi/README.md

 #### Chrome

 With Chrome you can receive notifications from an application or an extension that you have installed.
-So far, Chrome Push Notifications was available only for PC but recently, it has been introduced for smartphone bowsers.
+So far, Chrome Push Notifications was available only for PC but recently, it has been introduced for smartphone browsers.
 This is a good advantage for companies that doesn't want to use native applications.
 With smartphones, you can get the same notifications that you could receive with a native application.

 #### Twitter